Asteroids and Comets

 - There are currently over 600,000 known asteroids in our solar system.

 - Most asteroids are found orbiting in the Asteroid Belt, a series of rings located between the orbits of Mars and Jupiter.

 - Astronomer William Herschel first coined the word asteroid, which means “star like” in 1802.

-- An asteroid about .15 kilometers (.1 miles) in width is believed to have exploded over Siberia, causing damage within a radius of hundreds of kilometers (miles).
+- An asteroid about .15 kilometres (.1 miles) in width is believed to have exploded over Siberia, causing damage within a radius of hundreds of kilometres (miles).

 - Current theory suggest that asteroids are planetisimals – the building blocks of planets – that were never incorporated into one of the eight planets in our solar system.

 - Apollo objects are asteroids whose orbit crosses the orbit of Earth.